LongZhang97/LongZhangPortfolio/README.md

 This portfolio consists of 5 projects.
 Specifically,

-## *Classification Predictive Analysis for Fraud Claim Detection of Auto Insurance*
+## *Project1： Regression Predictive Analysis for the Pricing of Residential Houses in Ames*
 **[Project1]** used multiple feature-selection-based linear regression models and tree-based regression models to **predict house prices**.
 One file is the [final report]([Project1.2]PredictingHousePrices_Report.pdf) and the other one is the [presentation slides]([Project1.1]PredictingHousePrices_Slides.pdf).

 > - Used 𝑑𝑝𝑙𝑦𝑟 and 𝑡𝑖𝑑𝑦𝑟 packages (𝑅 language) for data cleaning and feature engineering.